How to Get All Form Values on Submit in React

 handler as we can store the correct reference using the custom ref

-Also note that in order to grab the correct value, you will need to reference current.value
+Note that in order to grab the correct value, we'll need to reference current.value

 , instead of the ref itself.